 Rest day

-Many cricketers considered Rest day optional, but they were forced to put up with the established format.
+Many cricketers considered rest days optional, but they were forced to put up with the established format.
 Edward Arthur Thomson, who took part in the Jazz-hat games in the 30s of the last century, said:

 “Some of us were just shy to walk openly with our bags on the streets.
 We got used to leaving them in the locker room at the train station in an inconspicuous place and waited until it got dark to go home.”

-The third and most significant obstacle was the law.
-Spectators were forbidden to pay for attending sports competitions on Sundays, which hit the organizers’ pockets.
+The law was the third and most crucial barrier to overcome.
+In order to protect the financial interests of the organizers, spectators were not permitted to pay to attend sporting events that took place on Sundays.
 And if the authorities were ready to turn a blind eye at least to unofficial and amateur matches, then both the church and the selectors strongly opposed such a practice.
-So, in 1969, Tom Graveney visited Luton to take part in a charity match.
-Having earned 1000 pounds, he actually lost his international career, which he later regretted a lot.
+Consequently, Tom Graveney traveled to Luton in 1969 in order to take part in a charity match.
+He genuinely lost his international career, which he subsequently came to regret a great deal, despite the fact that he had earned one thousand pounds.

-However, a year earlier, it was announced that Sunday cricket competitions would be held with free admission for spectators.
-And in 1980, the John Player Sunday League attracted more than 250 thousand viewers – 135 thousand more than the matches held on weekdays.
-Thus, the cancellation of the Rest day was only a matter of time.
+Nevertheless, it was declared that Sunday cricket matches will be conducted with free entrance for spectators.
+This announcement was made during the previous year.
+Additionally, in 1980, the John Player Sunday League drew more than 250,000 viewers, which was 135 thousand more than the matches that were staged during weekdays.
+Therefore, it was only a matter of time until the Rest day was pulled from the schedule.

 The first test match in which Sunday became a game day was held at Trent Bridge in 1981.
 The new format’s success was so obvious that it was soon decided to abandon the Rest day (the last of them fell on the 1997 Wimbledon tennis final).
 The last Rest days in the countries with the test status took place: